sh1ura/USB-DAC-with-interactive-Parametric-EQ/README.md

 * No soldering needed (if you use genuine Raspberry Pi Pico with pinheaders)
 * Easy to operate with four buttons and large LCD display
 * Setting can be saved into the flash memory (it is automatically recalled when it is powered on)
+* Number of parametric equalizer can be changed (from 2 to 4)

 ## Necessary Parts